oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An Issuer-Issued Disclosures Object is a JSON object containing at least the top-level property `sd_disclosure`.
-Its structure mirrors the one of `sd_digests` in the SD-JWT, but the values are the inputs to the hash calculations the issuer used, as strings.
+Its structure mirrors the one of `sd_digests` in the SD-JWT, but the values are the inputs to the digest calculations the issuer used, as strings.

 The Issuer-Issued Disclosures Object MAY contain further properties, for example, to transport the holder